OS-SFT/Taxonomy-Mappings-Library/Taxonomy Mappings - Double/ISSB - SASB/README.md

 # Mapping: ISSB S2 - SASB
 - Taxonomy Files: See files within this repository
-- Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/Xv0UExf7YOxhJipieQv4DBXK9pYbOn7S) to view an interactive version of the taxonomy
+- Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/VBThHsOdHCcMwZt3gY0p7QtzJWlX3Odd) to view an interactive version of the taxonomy mapping
 - Research: See [below](https://github.com/OS-SFT/Taxonomy-Mappings-Library/tree/main/Taxonomy%20Mappings%20-%20Double/ISSB%20-%20SASB#further-commentary) for further commentary. **Please note that additional future research on this topic is to added by OS-SFT Contributing Partners.**
 - Link: Use Case(s) - [ADD]